Human Resources Division

-There are so many ways to help the community and be a part of a great team here at Maryland Department of State Police.
-Explore the opportunities we have to offer in a professional career and learn about the application process to become a Maryland State Trooper.
+Explore the opportunities we have to offer in a professional career and learn about the application process.

 If you are selected to continue your application after the initial online submission, you will receive an invitation to our Virtual Applicant Orientation via PowerPoint presentation.
 The material includes vital instructions for the application process and should be reviewed thoroughly.
 This document includes information about job duties, the academy, and the application process.